tva marketplaces suisse 2025

 Once this new regulation is clearer, it is important to assess its impacts on both sellers and marketplaces.

-From the seller’s perspective, it is crucial to identify the sales channel to determine VAT obligations.
-The risk lies in potentially paying VAT twice: once through the platform and once again through the seller’s Swiss VAT return.
-Since the seller remains jointly and severally liable for the payment, it is essential to ensure that the marketplace has accounted for these changes and will remit VAT on the seller’s behalf.
+As the seller remains jointly and severally liable for payment, it is essential to confirm that the marketplace has anticipated these changes and will indeed pay VAT on its behalf.
 The seller remains fully liable for VAT on sales made through their own website.

 From the marketplace’s perspective, it is crucial to understand these changes to ensure compliance with this new reform.
 This includes VAT registration, proper configuration to manage import requirements, compliant invoicing on behalf of the seller, and complete VAT remittance.